 You’re not required to stick to just one type.
 Select the ones that your followers like to consume and that you or your staff members are skilled at.

 Every successful business has KPIs unique to its goals, and so should you.
 Identify the key metrics to help you assess your content performance.
-Your metrics could be traffic, search engine rankings, and bounce rates or engagement, social shares, and conversion rates — it all depends on what goals you’ve set for yourself.
+Your metrics could be traffic, search engine rankings, bounce rates or engagement, social shares, and conversion rates — it all depends on what goals you’ve set for yourself.

-Over time, you’ll need to evaluate and readjust not only your separate content pieces but also your entire content strategy.
+Over time, you’ll need to evaluate and adjust not only your separate content pieces but also your entire content strategy.
 Marketing trends are in a constant state of flux, and it’s your responsibility to adapt to them in order to keep your business afloat.

-Content strategy is the mechanism that systemizes your content and maps out the path to your marketing goals.
+Content strategy is the mechanism that systemizes your content creation and maps out the path to your marketing goals.
 A well-developed strategy stretches beyond just the creation of content and encompasses planning, researching, monitoring, and refining the latter.

 If you’re interested in diving into video content, you’ll benefit from our customizable video templates to ease the production process.
 Click the button below to get started!